The 21 Best Swimming Spots In Sydney (That Aren’t Beaches)

 Where: Cliff Street, Watsons Bay

-Laying on the golden-sands of Little Bay, you’ll think you’re a lot further than 16 kilometres out of the city.
-The secluded swimming spot is often flat as a lake, and offers good snorkeling in the protected waters.
+Laying on the golden-sands of Little Bay, you’ll feel like you’re a lot further than 16km out of the city.
+The secluded swimming spot is often flat as a lake, and offers good snorkelling in the protected waters.

 Where: 4R Coast Hospital Road, Little Bay

-A leisurely walk from Heathcote Train station through the Royal National Park will take you to one of mother nature’s hidden gems.
-Let the fresh water wash away all the stress of the city, and if you’re still in the mood for a walk, continue further on to Uloola Waterfall.
+A leisurely walk from Heathcote Train station through the Royal National Park will take you to one of Mother Nature’s hidden gems.
+Let the fresh water at Karloo Pool wash away all the stress of the city and, if you’re still in the mood for a walk, continue further on to Uloola Waterfall.

 Where: Royal National Park, NSW